GuidoBartoli/sherloq/README.md

 This list contains the functions that **Sherloq** will provide once the beta stage is reached.

 ## Interface
-- Modern Qt-based GUI with multiple tool window display
+- Modern Qt-based GUI with multiple tool window management
 - Import Bitmaps, JPEG, PNG, WebP, PGM, PFM, TIFF, GIF formats
 - Highly responsive image viewer with panning and zooming
 - Real-time image histogram with channel selection